 The government of Singapore issues benchmark bonds to encourage the debt market in the county.
 These bonds are tradable act as a floor for the market and give investors a yardstick against which to judge the value of corporate bonds floated on the debt market.

 Benchmark bonds are issued with maturities of 2, 5, 10, 15, 20, and 30-year maturities.

 Special Singapore Government Securities (SSGS)

 SSGSs are not tradeable.
 They are only issued to raise income for the Central Provident Fund (CPF).
-These government-backed securities provide the state pension fund with a steady income from interest payments.
+These government-backed securities provide Singapore’s state pension fund with a steady income from interest payments.

-One of the key reasons that the government of Singapore decided to raise debt as to encourage the creation of a debt market in the country.
-This enabled Singapore to develop as an international finance hub and enhance the locations attraction to international banks.
+One of the key reasons that Singapore decided to raise debt was to encourage the creation of a debt market in the country.
+This market enabled Singapore to develop as an international finance hub and enhance the country’s attraction to international banks.

 Start your research with reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.